cirosantilli/cirosantilli.github.io/elf-hello-world.md

 Breakdown of the first one:

-- 40 0: `p_type` = `01 00 00 00` = `PT_LOAD`: TODO.
-I think it means it will be actually loaded into memory.
-Other types may not necessarily be.
+-   40 0: `p_type` = `01 00 00 00` = `PT_LOAD`: this is a regular segment that will get loaded in memory.

-- 40 4: `p_flags` = `05 00 00 00` = execute and read permissions, no write TODO
+-   40 4: `p_flags` = `05 00 00 00` = execute and read permissions.
+No write: we cannot modify the text section.
+A classic way to do this in C is with string literals: <http://stackoverflow.com/a/30662565/895245> This allows kernels to do certain optimizations, like sharing the segment amongst processes.

 -   40 8: `p_offset` = 8x `00` TODO: what is this?
-Looks like offsets from the beginning of segments.
-But this would mean that some segments are intertwined?
-It is possible to play with it a bit with: `gcc -Wl,-Ttext-segment=0x400030 hello_world.c`
+Standard says:

+    > This member gives the offset from the beginning of the file at which the first byte of the segment resides.

+    But it looks like offsets from the beginning of *segments*, not file?

 -   50 0: `p_vaddr` = `00 00 40 00 00 00 00 00`: initial virtual memory address to load this segment to

-- 50 8: `p_paddr` = `00 00 40 00 00 00 00 00`: initial physical address to load in memory.
-Only matters for systems in which the program can set it's physical address.
-Otherwise, as in System V like systems, can be anything.
-NASM seems to just copy `p_vaddrr`
+-   50 8: `p_paddr` = `00 00 40 00 00 00 00 00`: unspecified effect.
+Intended for systems in which physical addressing matters.
+TODO example?

-- 60 0: `p_filesz` = `d7 00 00 00 00 00 00 00`: TODO vs `p_memsz`
+-   60 0: `p_filesz` = `d7 00 00 00 00 00 00 00`: size that the section occupies in memory.
+If smaller than `p_memsz`, the OS fills it with zeroes to fit when loading the program.
+This is how BSS data is implemented to save space on executable files. i368 ABI says on `PT_LOAD`:

+    > The bytes from the file are mapped to the beginning of the memory segment.
+If the segment’s memory size (p_memsz) is larger than the file size (p_filesz), the ‘‘extra’’ bytes are defined to hold the value 0 and to follow the segment’s initialized area.
+The file size may not be larger than the memory size.

-- 60 8: `p_memsz` = `d7 00 00 00 00 00 00 00`: TODO
+-   60 8: `p_memsz` = `d7 00 00 00 00 00 00 00`: size that the section occupies in memory

-- 70 0: `p_align` =  `00 00 20 00 00 00 00 00`: 0 or 1 mean no alignment required TODO what does that mean? otherwise redundant with other fields
+-   70 0: `p_align` =  `00 00 20 00 00 00 00 00`: 0 or 1 mean no alignment required.
+TODO why is this required?
+Why not just use `p_addr` directly, and get that right?
+Docs also say:

+    > p_vaddr should equal p_offset, modulo p_align

-The second is analogous.
+The second segment (`.data`) is analogous.
+TODO: why use offset `0x0000d8` and address `0x00000000006000d8`?
+Why not just use `0` and `0x00000000006000d8`?

 Then the: